saymedia/jobsworth/README.md

   identify the codebase.
 For `git@github.com:example/foo.git` this would be "foo".
-* `${code_version}`: a version identifier for the git commit being built, in the format `YYYY-MM-DD-HHMMSS-xxxxxxx` where `xxxxxxx` is an abbreviated git commit id and the time/date fields are from that commit's creation timestamp.
+* `${code_version}`: a version identifier for the git commit being built, in the format `YYYY-MM-DD-HHMMSS-xxxxxxx-NNNNNN` where `xxxxxxx` is an abbreviatee git commit id, the time/date fields are from that commit's creation timestamp, and NNNNNN is a zero-padded version of the Buildkite build number.
 * `${source_git_commit}`: the full id of the git commit that was current when `jobsworth` ran.
 * `${cautious}`: expands as `1` for "cautious" deploy steps, and `0` for